 Highway 447 leading to Gerlach and all other roads in the area are patrolled by the Nevada Highway Patrol, Washoe County Sheriff and, on tribal land, the Pyramid Lake Paiute Tribe Police.
 Observe posted speed limits.

-Right, so don’t speed.
+So don’t speed.
 Like even 3 mph over.
 You’ll get nailed, we swear.
 It’s just not worth it!
-And it’s just the right thing to do, considering the safety of the people, children and pets living in the small towns along the way.
-Thanks!
+Speeding vehicles also pose a major risk to the safety of the people, children and pets living in the small towns along the way.